 5-HTP is said to help with migraines, which are throbbing headaches that are often accompanied by nausea or disturbed vision.

-One study in 124 people compared the ability of 5-HTP and methysergide, a common migraine medication, to prevent migraines (
+One older study in 124 people compared the ability of 5-HTP and methysergide, a common migraine medication, to prevent migraines (

 5-HTP may help you have fewer migraines by increasing your serotonin levels.
 However, research is limited and more high quality, recent studies are needed.

 5-HTP produces serotonin, which can be converted into the hormone melatonin.